 5. What can I do to fight for my California real estate license?

-Note that prior to taking disciplinary action, the real estate licensing board must first file a formal accusation against the licensee.
+Note that before taking disciplinary action, the real estate licensing board must first file a formal accusation against you.
 The accusation describes the acts or omissions which justify discipline.13

-Once the convicted broker receives the accusation, the realtor (or his/her attorney) can try to negotiate a settlement with the DRE to limit the extent of discipline.
+Once you receive the accusation, you (or we as your attorney) can try to negotiate a settlement with the DRE to limit the extent of discipline.

-If the parties cannot settle the matter, the broker has the right to defend him-/herself against the charges in an administrative hearing before an administrative law judge (ALJ).14
+If you cannot settle the matter, you have the right to defend yourself against the charges in an administrative hearing before an administrative law judge (ALJ).
+Most of the time, we can resolve disciplinary issues without a hearing.14

 The Hearing Process